KatherineMichel/portfolio/doc/2024-recap.md

 ![](2024-recap-images/one-day-too-many.png)
 One day too many

-By June 1st, I'd already had a personal best on the elliptical and broke that record many times over throughout the year.
+After returning to the gym regularly on May 2nd, by June 1st, I'd already had a personal best on the elliptical and broke that record many times over throughout the year.

 ![](2024-recap-images/personal-best.jpg)
 Personal best...
 112 steps per minute